 We create all our styles/samples in our studio in Copenhagen to work closer to the product and to be able to ensure that the quality and fit is up to our high standards.

 We produce all our garments in Europe.
 We work with small, independent and most of the time family-run manufacturers who take great pride in their craftsmanship.
 We have strong connections with all our production sites and visit regularly.
 Our manufacturing partners all adhere to ethical wage and working conditions.

-In order to minimise the movement of goods we source majority of materials within Europe, mainly from the UK and Italy, with the exception of a few tech fabrics from South Korea.
-We produce all our products within Europe making the distance the material travel from the mill to the manufacturer shorter.
-We quality check most of our production at the production site and ship directly to stores from there in order to minimise shipments and airtime.
+In order to minimize the movement of goods we source the majority of materials within Europe, mainly from the UK and Italy, with the exception of a few technical fabrics from South Korea.
+We produce all our products within Europe making the distance the material travels from the mill to the manufacturer shorter.
+We quality check most of our production at the production site and we ship directly to stores from there in order to minimize shipments and airtime.

-We try to minimise the amount of packaging that we use and ensure that the packaging we do use is as sustainable as possible: Our jewellery boxes are made from recycled fibres and are recyclable.
+We try to minimize the amount of packaging that we use and ensure that the packaging we do use is as sustainable as possible: Our jewelry boxes are made from recycled fibers and are recyclable.
 We ship our products on metal hangers rather than plastic and our garment covers are biodegradable.